-- I. Answer all questions in one word or two sentences.
-Each question carries one mark.

-- 1. What are Multipurpose trees?
+- 1) What are Multipurpose trees?

-- 2. What is Shellac?
+- 2) What is Shellac?

-- 3. Define Silviculture.
+- 3) Define Silviculture.

-- 4. What are Tropical Forests?
+- 4) What are Tropical Forests?

-- 5. Define Sacred plants.
+- 5) Define Sacred plants.

-- 6. Differentiate Homogenous and Heterogenous wood
+- 6) Differentiate Homogenous and Heterogenous wood

-- 7. Explain Avenue plantation.
+- 7) Explain Avenue plantation.

-- 8. What is NTFPs?
+- 8) What is NTFPs?

-- 9. Define Seed dormancy
+- 9) Define Seed dormancy

-- 10. Describe Dendro chronology.
+- 10) Describe Dendrochronology.

 - II.
 Answer any eight of the following; not to exceed one paragraph.
-Each question carries two marks.
+Each question carries twomarks.

-- 11. What is gene conservation?
+- 11) What is gene conservation?

-- 12. What are Gums and resins?
+- 12) What are Gums and resins?

-- 13. What is the sacredness of Aeglemarmelous?
+- 13) What is the sacredness of Aeglemarmelous?

-- 14. Explain different types of seed dormancy
+- 14) Explain different types of seed dormancy

-- 15. What do you mean by regeneration of forests?
+- 15) What do you mean by regeneration of forests?

-- 16. Describe the types of seed dormancy.
+- 16) Describe the types of seed dormancy.

-- 17. Define Seed Orchard
+- 17) Define Seed Orchard

 - 18. Write uses of Medicinal plants

 - 19. What are Sacred Groves?

 - 20. Explain porous and non-porous wood

 - 21. Write the importance of Charcoal

-III.
-Answer any six of the following; not to exceed 120 words.
-Each question carries four marks.
+- III.
+Answer any six of the following; not to exceed 120 words.Each question carries fourmarks. - 22.
+Briefly explain types of seed dormancy

-- 22. Briefly explain types of seed dormancy - 23.
-Pint out importance of Evergreen and deciduous forest in forest ecosystem - 24.
+- 23. Pint out importance of Evergreen and deciduous forest in forest ecosystem - 24.
 What is the relevance of wood anatomical studies in Kerala? - 25.
 Give an account of Timber Forest Products - 26.
 Write about Silviculture of Azadirachtaindica - 27.
 Explain coppice and conservation systems - 28.
 What are the uses of canes and bamboos? - 29.
 Write an account of Trees in Sacred groove - 30.
 Write about Lac collection and marketing - 31.
 Explain methods to overcome seed Dormancy

 IV.
 Write an essay on any two of the following.
-Each question carries fifteen marks.
+Each question carries fifteenmarks.

 - 32. Write an essay on Silviculture methods - 33.
 Explain various types of Forest in Kerala - 34.
-Briefly explain different types of wood - 35.
-Explain Indian forest act 1927 and their amendment
+Briefly explain different types of wood - 35.Explain Indian forest act 1927 and theiramendment

-SIXTH SEMESTER B. SC.
-DEGREE (CBCSS) EXAMINATION

-BOTANY: CORE COURSE IX

-BO 1641 - Plant Physiology and Biochemistry
+MODEL QUESTION PAPER SIXTH SEMESTER B. SC.
+DEGREE (CBCSS) EXAMINATION BOTANY : CORE COURSE IX BO 1641 - PLANT PHYSIOLOGY AND BIOCHEMISTRY (2022 Admission Onwards)

-I. Answer all questions in one word or two sentences.
+- I. Answer all questions in one word or two sentences.
 Each question carries one mark

 - 1. What is Kranz anatomy?

 - 2. What are epimers?

-- 3. Why cytochrome a2 is called terminal oxidase?
+- 3. Why cytochrome $a_3$ is called terminal oxidase?

 - 4. Represent the overall equation of photosynthesis.

 - 5. What are isoenzymes?

 - 6. What is meant by thigmotropic movement?

 - 7. What is tonicity?

 - 8. Define red drop.

 - 9. What is incipient plasmolysis?

 - 10. How the stomata of CAM plants differ from that of C3 plants?